New Student FAQ

 You can establish your UVA email by following the instructions for new students provided by Information Technology Services.
 Completing this process allows you to receive communications sent to your UVA email account, register for classes in the Student Information System (SIS), and access course materials.

 SIS is the Student Information System.
-SIS houses all of your academic and enrollment information.
-You will use SIS to enroll in your courses as a UVA student and will do this the first time in July at orientation.
+SIS houses all of your academic, enrollment, and financial information.
+You will use SIS to enroll in your courses as a UVA student.
 We recommend you start familiarizing yourself now with SIS by visiting the SIS Help Center which can be found on the SIS login page.

-Send your official transcript to the Central Graduate Admissions Office by July 1st.
+Send your official transcript to the Central Graduate Admissions Office.
 The transcript must indicate final grades for all courses, the degree you were awarded, and the date on which your degree was conferred.
 If your degree has not yet been conferred, please do not request a transcript until that information is available.
 Sending your transcript to any other address than those listed below will delay processing.

 If sending via U.S. Postal Service: